 Our GHG emissions intensity is calculated per thousand hours worked, as this provides a direct relationship with our activity.
-Factors, such as the nature of the work in hand (i.e. drilling or seismic survey), environmental conditions and distances between operations and logistic support bases, have further significant influences on the intensity of GHG emissions.
+Factors such as the nature of the work in hand (i.e. drilling or seismic survey), environmental conditions and distances between operations and logistic support bases have further significant influences on the intensity of GHG emissions.
 We strive to reduce the footprint of our activities by operating efficiently and quickly but not to the detriment of safety.

 Total absolute and normalised GHG emissions (Scopes 1, 2 and 3)

-See performance data Air emissions.
+See performance data Climate change and emissions.